karasuno7/Optimizing-2D-Convolution-in-C/README.md

 4. Conv_mpi.c (OpenMP-based Parallelized Implementation)
 5. Makefile (Compiles and Runs all experiments)

-For complete analysis and implementation details [refer here] (./Optimization of 2D Convolutions.pdf)
+For complete analysis and implementation details [refer here](Optimization of 2D Convolutions.pdf)

 **Compile and Run:**